Earth Overshoot Day 2026

 - 2010: Mid-August

-This progression highlights a deepening dependence on finite resources.
-While crises like the COVID-19 pandemic temporarily slowed consumption, the overarching trajectory continues to worsen.
-Every year, we’re running a growing ecological deficit.
+This progression reflects a deepening dependence on finite resources.
+Even when disruptions temporarily slow consumption, the underlying trajectory worsens.
+Every year, the ecological debt grows.

 Not all nations consume equally.
 If everyone lived like: